symfony/symfony-docs/configuration.rst

         }
     }

 That's it!
-Now the application will look at a ``env.json`` file in the current directory to populate environment variables, additionally to the already existing ``.env`` files.
+Now the application will look for a ``env.json`` file in the current directory to populate environment variables (in addition to the already existing ``.env`` files).

 .. tip::